morteza/bootstrap-rtl/README.md

 + [http://github.com/morteza](http://github.com/morteza)

-## Copyright and license
+## License

-#### Bootstrap RTL
-This work is licensed under the Creative Commons **Attribution-NonCommercial-ShareAlike 4.0** International License.
-To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-See the file [LICENSE.md](LICENSE.md) for the full license governing this project.

-#### Bootstrap
-&copy; 2011-2014 Twitter, Inc. Licensed under [the MIT License (MIT)](LICENSE.bootstrap).
+I have no idea what licenses are for exactly.
+So there is no license control over this bootstrap-rtl project.
+However bootstrap itself is licensed by Twitter, Inc. under [the MIT License (MIT)](LICENSE.bootstrap).